 The Board has adopted the vision, mission and core values of Nictus and sets an example by actively pursuing to act within the ambit of the code of conduct.
 The ethical approach is further established with the appointment of its experienced executives.
-The Board, with the assistance of management, requires all employees to sign the code of conduct, thereby creating the awareness amongst employees of the Company's moral and ethical compliance requirements.
+The Board, with the assistance of management, requires all employees to sign the code of conduct as undertaking to conform thereto, thereby creating the awareness amongst employees of the Company's moral and ethical compliance requirements.

-The Board receives regular updates on the corporate governance status from the company secretary.
-The Board gathers its own insights into the corporate governance of the Company and utilises theses insights, together with reports received, to effectively and ultimately take responsibility for the corporate governance of the Company.
+With the assistance of the Company Secretary, the Board gathers its own insights into the corporate governance of the Company and utilises these insights, together with reports received, to effectively and ultimately take responsibility for the corporate governance of the Company.